linuxlawson/mintain/README.md

 # mintain
 Small bash script for linux maintenance.

-Commands: update, upgrade, dist-upgrade, update-grub, autoremove, autoclean, and clean.
+Commands include: update, upgrade, dist-upgrade, update-grub, autoremove, autoclean, and clean.

 'dist-upgrade' will prompt (y/n) as some users prefer to run this command separately.
 Choosing 'n' (no) will simply skip over this command and continue with rest of program.

 Added:
- -Option to update again, IF upgrades were available (prompts)
+ -Option to update again, 'IF' upgrades were available (prompts)
  -Timer